|

 Mr. Di Blasi was an

-pilot officer of the Italian Air Force until 1946.
-During the war he
+of the Italian Air Force until 1946.
+During the war he flew three-engine

 Malta